 Almost all new boilers supplied since 2003 have been of the more fuel efficient condensing type.
 These have efficiencies of 90% upwards and are ‘A’ rated.
 Older boilers can often be G rated or 50-70% efficient so by switching to a condensing boiler you should save money on your fuel bills.

 The downside of a condensing boiler is that it produces a small but steady stream of water which needs to be drained away.
-So a condensing boiler needs access to a drain either internally (ideally) or externally.
+A condensing boiler needs access to a drain either internally (ideally) or externally.
 Depending on the position of your boiler this can be easy to do or practically impossible.
 Where it is difficult to do it may be worth considering moving the boiler position rather than incurring unnecessary extra cost.
 As the system will need to be adjusted by re-siting the boiler it may also lead you to decide to switch boiler types.
 More likely, you will have to add a condensate pump to pump the waste water to the nearest drain outlet.
 It is important that the condensate pipe is not allowed to freeze so if it drains to the outside it should be insulated.

 If you are looking to replace the hot water cylinder on your gravity fed or high pressure system hot water and like the idea of using solar water heating then it’s also worth thinking about a twin coil hot water cylinder.
-These cylinders can connect to a conventional gas boiler as well as a solar heated flow from a solar panel.
+These cylinders can connect to a conventional gas boiler as well as a solar heated flow from a solar water heating panel.
 When the sun is shining then the hot water is heated for free (in the Summer 80-90% of your hot water needs can be covered).
 In the winter the heat from the sun needs to be topped up with your gas boiler (probably only 20-30% of your hot water needs will be covered by solar).
-Whilst solar systems do add quite a cost to the system there are loans available and with the government “Green Deal” you can try and offset the costs with the savings in fuel you will make.
-In addition, there is a £600 Renewable Heat Premium Payment (RHPP) for solar water heating installations from the government to go towards installation costs.
-This scheme is available until March 2014.
-In 2014 the government is intending to introduce Renewable Heat Initiative (RHI) payments for householders which will see payments of around 17p per kWh of heat produced.
-That means the government may pay you, for the next 20 years, every time you heat hot water using solar water heating panels.
-It could make solar water a much more attractive investment.
+Solar water heating systems do add quite a cost to the system but you can offset some of the cost with the savings in fuel you will make.
+In addition, there is a government scheme, the Renewable Heat Initiative (RHI), which pays 19.51p per kWh of heat produced.
+That means the government pays you, for 7 years, every time you heat hot water using solar water heating panels.

 See solar panels for more details on solar systems.
 If you plan to use solar water heating in the future you may steer away from switching to a combination boiler.